U&V: Carl Van Wurden

 The date is now 23rd March 1937, Van Wurden was arriving in Liverpool from Nova Scotia and had traveled on the SS Nova Scotia.
 He did not travel alone.
 Another wrestler George Andrew Hayes, who was younger at age 29, was with him, and both were on their way to The Strand Palace Hotel in London.It soon became apparent what good companions they were.
 The first time I found Van Wurden fighting was against Buster Hayes.
 They must have gone all the way round the country working their bout.I found them in Blackpool, Exeter and Newcastle.

 In April 1938 Hayes went home alone.
 Van Wurden stayed.
-Now you will remember I said,” Think of Van Wurden as a 1940's wrestler”, and my reason for that is that I find him here in England in 1937 and fading away in 1953.
+Now you will remember I said,?
+Think of Van Wurden as a 1940's wrestler?, and my reason for that is that I find him here in England in 1937 and fading away in 1953.
 Could be later, but that is what I could see.

 He was tremendously busy.

-As can be found below he worked numerous fights with Jack Atherton and settled in the Victoria Park area of Manchester.
+He worked numerous fights with Jack Atherton and settled in the Victoria Park area of Manchester.
 Although wrestling suffered in the war in London and many of the strategic target cities for bombing, I remind you again that wrestling did not stop for the war.
 Blackpool and Morecambe became a second home for Carl Van Wurden and they had weekly wrestling right through the war at the Tower and the Winter Gardens.
 Many other towns were the same.
 Right through the war Van Wurden was prolific and gave a lot to British wrestling in this period.

 That's not all I have to say about Van Wurden.
 I cast my mind back to Max Crabtree talking his wonderful anecdotes on the BBC Timeshift documentary and you may recall he said that what was needed was a little bit of panache.